SezginYurdakul/catering-frontend/README.md

 - [React Router](https://reactrouter.com)
 - [React Hook Form](https://react-hook-form.com)

-## 📄 Lisans
+## 📄 License

-Bu proje eğitim amaçlı geliştirilmiştir.
+This project is developed for educational purposes.

-## 🤝 Katkıda Bulunma
+## 🤝 Contributing

-1. Projeyi fork edin
+1. Fork the project
-2. Feature branch oluşturun (`git checkout -b feature/amazing-feature`)
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Değişikliklerinizi commit edin (`git commit -m 'Add amazing feature'`)
+3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Branch'inizi push edin (`git push origin feature/amazing-feature`)
+4. Push your branch (`git push origin feature/amazing-feature`)
-5. Pull Request oluşturun
+5. Create a Pull Request

-## 📞 İletişim
+## 📞 Contact

-Herhangi bir sorunuz veya öneriniz varsa issue açabilirsiniz.
+Feel free to open an issue for any questions or suggestions.

 ---

-**Geliştirme Notları:**
+**Development Notes:**

-- Tüm componentler TypeScript ile yazılmıştır
+- All components are written in TypeScript
-- Form validation Zod schema ile yapılır
+- Form validation is done with Zod schema
-- API error handling merkezi olarak yönetilir
+- API error handling is managed centrally
-- Responsive design mobile-first yaklaşımıyla yapılmıştır
+- Responsive design follows mobile-first approach
-- Kod style guide için ESLint kullanılır
+- ESLint is used for code style guide

-**İyi Kodlamalar! 🚀**
+**Happy Coding! 🚀**